cfrg/draft-irtf-cfrg-cryptography-specification/draft-sullivan-cryptography-specification.md

 Finally, specifications should make the connection between specification and test vectors clear by including explicit reproducibility steps that describe how test vectors were derived for parts of the specification.
 This might mean pointing to a reference implementation with instructions for how to run it, where the reference implementation is written in a way that is clearly consistent with the specification.

-It’s possible to include too many test vectors in a specification, which increases document length and decreases readability.
+It's possible to include too many test vectors in a specification, which increases document length and decreases readability.
 Authors should provide test vectors that cover: